I can’t tell you how many confusing looks I get when I answer that inevitable “So what do you do?”

 What you can expect to make

-Since most scopists are freelancers, this can vary from person to person.
+Since most scopists are freelancers, this will vary from person to person.

-On average, a scopist can expect to make anywhere from $1,000-$4,000 a month, depending on their workload, clientele, and experience, etc.
+On average, a full-time scopist can expect to make around $40,000, but this will again vary greatly depending on their workload, clientele, and experience, etc. Many experienced scopists report 60-70k, but 40k is the average.

 Scoping might interest you if you’re: